-Rule of thumb is that if you have a task that you are performing with ANY regularity then you can write a script that will do that for you.
+If you have a task that you are performing with any regularity, then you can write a script which will do that for you.
 The only question is how to do it.
-I encourage you to grab a book about working with CLI, like this one for example – The Linux Command Line, 2nd Edition: A Complete Introduction.
-But for now I expect you will be grabbing script from GitHub or other Raspberry related sites and wondering how to make it work.
+I encourage you to grab a book on working with CLI, like this one for example – The Linux Command Line, 2nd Edition: A Complete Introduction.
+But for now I expect you will be grabbing script from GitHub or other RaspberryPi related sites and wondering how to make it work.

 Creating script file